ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

    * - AUTO_ADD_OIDC_USER
      - False
      - Whether new registrations via OpenID Connect should be automatically be activated or wait for admin approval first.
+   * - AUTO_ADD_FILTER_FIELDS
+     -
+     - User ID fields to prefilter during sign up in order to remove or replace any exotic unsupported characters e.g. in full names.
+Default is empty to disable all such filtering, but the variable can be set to `full_name` to filter the given name of users with the method given in `AUTO_ADD_FILTER_METHOD`.
+   * - AUTO_ADD_FILTER_METHOD
+     - skip
+     - Which method to prefilter any user ID fields configured in `AUTO_ADD_FILTER_FIELDS` with during sign up.
+If field filters are set (see above) the default `skip` filter simply throws away any such unsupported characters during sign up.
+Otherwise those characters will result in an input validation error in that process.
+Better filter methods are in development and one can try e.g. hexlify as as rudimentary reversible filter to replace such unsupported characters with one or more corresponding hex codes.
    * - CERT_VALID_DAYS
      - 365
      - How long cert based user accounts should kept as active without login or renewal.